-WHAT IS THE EFFECT OF INSULIN POTENTIATION THERAPY ?
+WHAT IS THE EFFECT OF IPT CANCER TREATMENT?

 The word “potentiate” means that one substance, used in the therapy enhances the effectiveness of another substance – chemotherapy – and thus far less drugs are needed.

 Simply put, IPT cancer treatment consists of a pulse of hypoglycemia (low blood sugar) that improves the effectiveness of therapeutic drugs and supports health:

 IPT makes cell membranes more permeable, increasing the uptake of drugs into cells.
 The therapy can help transport drugs across the blood-brain barrier.
 Hormone used in IPT, in addition to its ability to help deliver higher-levels of the chemotherapy drugs into the cancer cells, also causes these cells to go into their growth phase where they actually become more vulnerable to the chemotherapy drugs.
 The cells are hit harder and at a time when they are most vulnerable to the assault, thus maximizing results.
 The practice of IPT is now worldwide.
 It is not yet taught in America’s conventional medical schools, however.
 Medical school curriculum in the U.S. focuses mostly on hormone role in diabetes.
 Pharmaceutical companies do not look favorably upon IPT because it uses so little of their product.

 Diabetic patients need special attention and care.
 They can be treated by very experienced IPT physicians and with Insulin Potentiation Therapy using lower doses of hormone.